ljomoila/nhl-service-dotnet/README.md

 ## Development

-Make sure you have .NET version 7 or higher intalled.
+Make sure you have .NET version 7 or higher installed.

 ### Run

 - `cd Program`
 - `dotnet run` - Runs the application and you can then test it in `http://localhost:5069/{route}`
 - `dotnet watch run` - Runs the application, watches changes and opens Swagger documentation in `http://localhost:5069/swagger/index.html`

 ### Build

 - `dotnet build` - Builds project

 ### Test

 - `cd Tests`
 - `dotnet test` - Runs tests